Skip to main content Skip to search Skip to search

 Amber Dean's profile page

-Jennifer L. Johnson is an associate professor of Women’s, Gender, and Sexuality Studies at Thorneloe University at Laurentian.
-Her research and teaching interests include feminist geographical approaches to the study of social reproduction and global economies; gender, race and racism; and feminist pedagogies.
+Jennifer L. Johnson is Associate Professor of Women’s, Gender, and Sexuality Studies at Thorneloe University federated with Laurentian University in Sudbury, Ontario, Canada.
+Her research and teaching include feminist geographical approaches to the study of social reproduction and global economies; gender, race and racism; and feminist pedagogies.
+She is co-editor of Feminist Issues: Gender, Race, and Class 6th edition with Nancy Mandell (Pearson Education, 2016).

 Jennifer L. Johnson's profile page